🌐 HomeStoriesthe KANational Team CompetitionsFWC 2026 Club Strength Index: Which National Teams Have the Strongest Club Base?

 This does not invalidate the CSI, but it is an important interpretative limitation.
 The index should therefore be read as a measure of club-strength exposure, rather than a complete assessment of individual player status, playing time or squad role.

-Column FWC Rank and the text are upadated as for June 28, 2026
+Column FWC Rank and the text have been upadated as for July 12, 2026

 Discover more from the KA